lazy-eggplant/vs.templ/docs/syntax.md

 - `item`: the main body
 - `error`: shown if it was not possible to retrieve items (because of an error in the path for example; in case of empty lists `empty` is used)

-The symbol `$$` gets loaded with the entry number while iterating, so that it is possible to count which one we are at.
+The symbol `$$` gets loaded with the entry number we are iterating over, so that it is possible to count which one we are at.

 ### `value`